 You’re good to go with any of these vegan bagel options: Blueberry, chocolate chip, cinnamon sugar, garlic, onion, poppy, rosemary olive oil, sesame, pumpkin, Bruegger bites, cranberry orange, everything, plain, pumpernickel, salt, and sun-dried tomato.

 Steer clear of these non-vegan options: Cinnamon raisin, French toast, 12 grain, egg, whole wheat, 5 grain everything, Asiago parmesan, and jalapeño cheddar.

 Blaze Pizza is a California-based chain that is spreading across the country.
 There are roughly 145 restaurants in 31 states and Canada.
-This summer they opened a location in Des Moines, Iowa.
+This summer they opened a location in Des Moines, and they also have one in Iowa City.
 They invited me to come out for a free pizza to give it a whirl.

 The set-up is similar to Chipotle, where a pizza maker behind the counter slides down a row of toppings with you, asking which ones you’d like on your individual pizza.
 (Depending on your appetite, one pizza could serve two.)

 Both the traditional & gluten free crusts are vegan.
 You can go with the thin crust or high-rise for a little extra, which gives a more pillowy crust.
 David went with the extra dough, and that would be my choice next time.
 It had more chew to it.